MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-is-shared-calling.md

 When a Shared Calling user makes an outbound call to the PSTN, the caller ID seen by recipients is that of the resource account number.
 You can also configure the resource account number as the callback number for your users.

-For example, if you want all users to call out using the same number, you can use a resource account with an Auto attendant.
 Auto attendants allow you to set up menu options to route calls based on caller input.
-For inbound calls to this number, the auto attendant is used to route the call to the right person.
+For inbound calls to this number, the Auto attendant is used to route the call to the right person.

-For more information about using Auto attendants, see [Plan for auto attendants](plan-auto-attendant-call-queue.md) and [Set up auto attendants](create-a-phone-system-auto-attendant.md).
+For more information about using Auto attendants, see [Plan for Auto attendants](plan-auto-attendant-call-queue.md) and [Set up Auto attendants](create-a-phone-system-auto-attendant.md).

+This article describes all the requirements for configuring Shared Calling.
+You must ensure these requirements are met before creating a new [Shared Calling routing policy](set-up-shared-calling.md).

 ## Requirements